Pokémon Mini: Design and specifications

 The device is powered by the 8-bit S1C88 CPU with 16-bit instructions, custom-designed by the Nintendo R&D3 team and manufactured by Epson.
 This processor, clocked at 4 MHz, manages game execution, user input, and graphical output.

 The device features a monochrome dot-matrix display with a resolution of 96 x 64 pixels and a refresh rate of 30 frames per second.
 Unlike the Game Boy, it lacks the ability to display shades of grey and does not rely on a display driver.
 Instead, it uses a "Picture Rendering Controller" to transfer image data from memory to its internal framebuffer before outputting it to the screen.

 Input is provided by a D-pad for movement, three action buttons labeled "A", "B", and the shoulder-mounted "C", a power button, and a reed switch called the "shock sensor" capable of detecting motion, allowing players to interact with certain games by shaking the device and allowed the device to function as a pedometer.
 The system includes a built-in rumble feature for haptic feedback.
 An infrared communication function capable of operating up to 1 m away, enables multiplayer gaming between up to six Pokémon Mini devices.
 Game states can be saved to the 8 KB EEPROM, which provides six internal save files, though the number of files used per save varies by game.

-Games are stored on Game Pak cartridges, which could have up to held up to 2 MB of game ROM, although all commercially available games are under 500 KB.
+Games are stored on Game Pak cartridges, which could have held up to 2 MB of game ROM, although all commercially available games are under 500 KB.
 Internally, the 4 KB BIOS ROM initializes the system and handles power management, as the console remains in a suspended state rather than fully powering off.
 The console includes 4 KB of internal static RAM, which is shared with video processing functions.
 A battery-backed real-time clock allows the device to function as a watch and enabled time-based features in games.
 Audio is produced by a single-channel square-wave generator with adjustable pulse width and three volume settings (0, 50, and 100 percent).

 It is the smallest Nintendo system ever produced with interchangeable cartridges, measuring 74 mm in height, 58 mm in width, and 23 mm in depth.
 With a cartridge and battery inserted, it weighs 70 g.
 Powered by a single AAA battery, Nintendo estimated a battery life of up to 60 hours of gameplay.